arash28134/opengl-procedural-terrain/README.md

 You can either build the project or download a pre-built binary (Windows & Linux) from [Releases](https://github.com/arash28134/opengl-procedural-terrain/releases) section.

 ### Prerequisites
 - **CMake**: Make sure you have CMake installed on your system.
-You can download it from [cmake.org](https://cmake.org/download/) on Windows or use your package manager on Linux.
+You can download it from [cmake.org](https://cmake.org/download/) for Windows or use your package manager (APT, RPM, Pacman) on Linux.
 - **vcpkg**: Follow the instructions in Microsoft's [vcpkg documentation](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell) to install vcpkg.

 ### Building the Project